 Reconnaissance survey has been undertaken throughout the entire Jones Creek reach of the APE (Hinks et al. 1990, LDOA Report # 22-1467) locating several archaeological sites (Table 5).
 Following the initial effort, CEMVN contracted Coastal Environments, Inc. (Roberts 1998, LDOA Report # 2197) to conduct an intensive phase I survey of two archaeological sites that were identified in/adjacent to the Jones Creek channel.
 One of these sites, the Jones Creek Site (16EB13), is located within the APE.
 While the site is currently listed as "undetermined" on the NRHP-database maintained by the Louisiana Division of Archaeology, CEMVN reviewed the findings in the report and continues to maintain the determination that the portions of the site within the channel/project area are Not Eligible for the National Register of Historic Places.
 This determination is based on a Phase II archaeological NRHP assessment from the 1990s that SHPO concurred with.
 Further, there is indications in the report that the LA SHPO concurred with that determination in 1998.
-The three proposed staging areas will be investigated for the presence of cultural resources and the findings utilized to consult with the LA SHPO and appropriate federally-recognized tribes prior to release of the final EA and FONSI.
+The three proposed staging areas will be investigated for the presence of cultural resources and the findings utilized to define areas of avoidance or protection, based on previous consultation with the LA SHPO and appropriate Federallyrecognized Tribes, see Environmental Commitments in Section 7.